The 2020 USENIX Annual Technical Conference (USENIX ATC '20) will take place on July 15–17, 2020, at the Sheraton Boston in Boston, MA, USA.

 Authors of resubmitted work will be given the opportunity to describe in a separate note the changes since the previous submission(s).
 While this is optional, authors are encouraged to do so, as it helps reviewers who may have reviewed a previous draft of the work to appreciate any improvements to currently submitted work.

-Papers must be submitted before the aforementioned submission deadline via the USENIX ATC '20 submission site, which will be available soon.
+Papers must be submitted before the aforementioned submission deadline via the USENIX ATC '20 submission site.
 Submissions must be in PDF format.
 No extensions will be given.
 There is no separate deadline for abstracts registration.
 Submissions must strictly adhere to the policies specified below.
 By submitting, you agree that at least one of the authors will attend the conference to present the paper if accepted.
 Submissions accompanied by nondisclosure agreement forms will not be considered.

 Submission Type: Full vs. Short